ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ##### Currency

 ArkClient is automatically set to USD.
-If you want the ArkClient to display Arks current exchange rate with your preferred currency (if available) you can change it so it appears by default on the homescreen and within your wallet.
+If you want the ArkClient to display the current exchange rate for ARK with your preferred currency (if available) you can change it so it appears by default on the homescreen and within your wallet.

 1. From the homescreen or within your wallet the ribbon along the top of the client remains stationary.
 There is a gear icon for settings.
 Select it.